ChronicStone/array-ql/docs/getting-started/introduction.md

 # Introduction to ArrayQuery

-ArrayQuery is a powerful TypeScript library designed to bring ORM-like querying capabilities to local arrays.
+ArrayQuery is a powerful TypeScript library designed to bring Type-Safe ORM-like querying capabilities to local arrays.
 It provides an intuitive and efficient way to manipulate and retrieve data from arrays, offering functionality similar to database querying but for in-memory JavaScript/TypeScript arrays.

 ## What is ArrayQuery?